-4.3 2012 DATA PRESENTATION
+4.3 2013 Data Presentation

-Laboratory analytical reports for samples collected in 2012 are presented in Appendix F. Analytical data quality assessment and validation of all results was conducted by the CRA quality control/quality assurance (QA/QC) officer.
+Laboratory analytical reports for samples collected in 2013 are presented in Appendix F. Analytical data quality assessment and validation of all results was conducted by the CRA quality control/quality assurance (QA/QC) officer.
 Data quality assessment and validation memos are also presented in Appendix F.

-Analytical results for samples collected in 2012 from the perched groundwater unit, Lower Sand aquifer, St. Peter Sandstone aquifer, and Prairie du Chien aquifer monitoring wells are presented in Tables 4.2 through 4.5, respectively.
-Analytical results for samples collected in 2012 from residential wells are presented in Table 4.6.
+Analytical results for samples collected in 2013 from the perched groundwater unit, Lower Sand aquifer, St. Peter Sandstone aquifer, and Prairie du Chien aquifer monitoring wells are presented in Tables 4.2 through 4.5, respectively.
+Analytical results for samples collected in 2013 from residential wells are presented in Table 4.6.

-To illustrate the data, Figures 4.11 through 4.16 show the distribution of TVOCs detected in 2012 in the perched groundwater unit, Lower Sand aquifer, St. Peter Sandstone aquifer (on-Site monitoring wells), St. Peter Sandstone aquifer (off-Site monitoring wells), Prairie du Chien aquifer, and in residential wells, respectively.
+To illustrate the data, Figures 4.11 through 4.16 show the distribution of TVOCs detected in 2013 in the perched groundwater unit, Lower Sand aquifer, St. Peter Sandstone aquifer (on-Site monitoring wells), St. Peter Sandstone aquifer (off-Site monitoring wells), Prairie du Chien aquifer, and in residential wells, respectively.

-4.3.1 PERCHED GROUNDWATER UNIT
+4.3.1 Perched Groundwater Unit

-Four perched groundwater wells (LW2, LW3, MW1S, and the dewatering sump) were sampled in 2012.
-Two perched groundwater monitoring wells (LW1, and MW4U) were not sampled due to insufficient available water (i.e., low groundwater conditions).
-Perched groundwater analytical results from 2012 are presented in Table 4.2 and on Figure 4.11.
+Five perched groundwater wells (LW2, LW3, MW1S, MW4U, and the dewatering sump) were sampled in 2013.
+One perched groundwater monitoring wells (LW1) was not sampled due to insufficient available water (i.e., low groundwater conditions).
+Perched groundwater analytical results from 2013 are presented in Table 4.2 and on Figure 4.11.
+(Note: following data validation, the analytical results for LW2 and MW4U were qualified as rejected based on a suspected laboratory reporting error.)
 Historical perched groundwater VOC results are presented in Appendix E.2.